Club: Paris Saint-Germain FC | Opening: 1972 | Capacity: 48,527 seats

-Tickets for PSG games can be bought online, by phone 32 75, or at the PSG service point at the stadium.
+Tickets for PSG games can be bought online, by phone 32 75, or at the PSG service point at Parc des Princes.

-Paris Saint-Germain has seen a steep rise in attendances since the 2011/12 season, and has also started to sell out occasionally.
-For most matches tickets should be easily available though.
+Paris Saint-Germain have seen a steep rise in attendances since the 2011-12 season, and have also started to sell out occasionally.
+For most matches tickets should be easily available in pre-sale though.